mcbald/PluralSight_Training/README.md

 ### Completed Labs
 - Manage Users and Groups in Microsoft Entra ID
 - Build an Azure DevOps Pipeline for Terraform
+- Creating Network Resources in Azure with Terraform